mustaffa-hussain/Amazon-fine-food-review/README.md

 ### Objective:
 Given a review, determine whether the review is POSITIVE OR NEGATIVE

 #### The data set needed preprocessing and cleaning.
-Sequential ANNs are used with ADAM optimiser to achieve the task.
+Sequential ANN and LSTM  are used with ADAM optimiser to achieve the task.
 Dive into code for detailed solution.